lausser/noteventificationforhandlerwarder/notificationforwarder/README.md

         event.payload = json_payload
-        event.summary = "this is a one-line summary which will be used to write a log"
+        event.summary = "this is a one-line summary which will be used to write a log" if event.eventopts['NOTIFICATIONTYPE'] == "DOWNTIMEEND":
+            event.discard()
+        elif event.eventopts['NOTIFICATIONTYPE'] == "DOWNTIMECANCELLED":
+            event.discard(silently=False)
 ```
 The class name is by default the argument of the *\-\-forwarder* parameter with the first letter in upper case plus "Formatter".
 An alternative is to use the parameter *\-\-formatter*.
 The formatter class must have a method *format_event*.
 This method is called with an event object, which has an attribute *event.eventopts*.
 This is a dictionary where keys and values are taken from the *\-\-eventopt* parameters of the **\\$USER1\\$/notificationforwarder** command.
 The method shall set the attributes *payload* and *summary* of the event object.
+The formatter can also take the decision to have an event not being forwarded at all.
+If if decides to stop processing of an event, it can call the method *discard()*.
+The event will then simply be dropped without a trace.
+Calling *discard* with the parameter *silently=False* will write a discard message in the log file.
+If event.summary has not been created yet, a dump of the raw event will get written.

 A skeleton for the *forwarder.py* looks like this: